raganwald/javascript-spessore/manuscript/markdown/mainmatter/metaobjects/constructors.md

     Object.getPrototypeOf(unconstructedObject)
       //=> { identity: 'naked' }

 Furthermore, the `instanceof` operator doesn't do what it advertises.
 It appears to test whether a constructor created an object.
-But it doesn't, it tests whether an object and a function have compatible `prototype` properties.
+But it actually tests whether an object and a function have compatible `prototype` properties.

 Here we are fooling the operator: